sbseltzer/kioku-srs/MODEL.md

 Any file that uses a script format.
 ### Addon
 A collection of files and scripts to extend the server implementation.
-### Addon Types
+#### Type
+Addons can be one or more types.
+The Addon metadata instructs the Scripting Engine what types it can serve as, which affects what functionality is exposed to the scripting environment.
-Scheduler
+- Scheduler
-REST Extension
+- REST Extension
-Import/Export Type
+- Importer/Exporter
-Template Installer
+- Template Installer
-Media Installer
+- Media Installer
 ### Formats
 This section describes file formats that could vary.
 #### Script Format